 Hello!
 I’m Eileen.
-I help suffering people to endure their pain with faith in God’s love for them by sharing the lessons I’ve learned as a grieving mother.
+I help mothers who have experienced pregnancy and child loss to endure their pain with faith in God’s love for them by pointing them to the example of our Blessed Mother.

 In 2011, with three little boys under the age of four, my husband and I learned that we were expecting identical twin daughters.
 All of our excitement turned to fear halfway through the pregnancy, however, when we learned that they were suffering from a condition called Twin to Twin Transfusion Syndrome.
 We underwent in utero surgery, but subsequently lost one of our girls.

-After an extremely tumultuous time of strict bedrest, hospitalizations, a premature birth, burying our first twin, and almost seven weeks of our tiny daughter fighting for her life in the NICU, she caught a bacterial infection and died at 47 days old.
+After an extremely tumultuous time of strict bedrest, hospitalizations, a premature birth, burying our first twin, and almost seven weeks of our tiny daughter fighting for her life in the NICU, we were devastated when she caught a bacterial infection and died at 47 days old.

 It was a traumatic experience, and we were completely undone.
 But we learned so much about God, about ourselves, and about living life on this earth while keeping our heavenly home in mind.
 Having experienced a stillbirth and an infant death, as well as two miscarriages, I have a soft spot in my heart for people who are suffering, and for grieving mothers in particular.